Salman1205/Apache-Kafka/README.md

 ```

 ### Note
-- Make sure that the Kafka producer is running and producing data to the specified topic before executing the consumer script.
+- Ensure that the Kafka producer is actively running and producing data to the specified topic before executing the consumer script.
 - Adjust the Kafka topic name in the consumer script to match the topic produced by the producer.
 - The Apriori, PCY, and SON algorithms are implemented in separate files (`apriori_algorithm.py`, `pcy_son_algorithms.py`).